Nuwanda314/Recursive_Adaptive_Frank_Wolfe_Algorithm_Experiments/README.md

 # A Recursive Domain- and Objective-Adaptive Frank-Wolfe Algorithm
-This repository contains the Julia code used to generate the evaluation data for the numerical examples in the paper `A Recursive Domain- and Objective-Adaptive Frank-Wolfe Algorithm (May 2026 - Marcel Kaiser, Tobias Sutter)`.
+This repository contains the Julia code used to generate the evaluation data for the numerical examples in the paper *A Recursive Domain- and Objective-Adaptive Frank-Wolfe Algorithm (May 2026 - Marcel Kaiser, Tobias Sutter)*.

 ## Repository Structure
 The repository contains two examples:

-- `Simple_Example/`: first numerical example
-- `Linear_Quadratic_Gaussian_Contol/`: second numerical example
+- `Simple_Example/`
+- `Linear_Quadratic_Gaussian_Contol/`

-Each example can be run independently by executing the corresponding `main.jl` file.
+Each example can be run independently by executing the corresponding `main.jl` file in the `src/` folder.

 ## Requirements

 The code is entirely written in Julia.

-Some examples require the following Julia packages:
+The examples require the following packages:

+- Simple Example
+  - `CairoMakie`
+  - `Random`
-- CairoMakie
+  - `Statistics`

+- Robust Linear Quadratic Gaussian Control
-- Statistics
+  - `CairoMakie`
-- Random
+  - `Distributions`
-- LinearAlgebra
+  - `ForwardDiff`
-- Printf
+  - `JuMP`
-- LaTeXStrings
+  - `LinearAlgebra`
-- JuMP
+  - `MosekTools`
-- MosekTools
+  - `Printf`
-- Distributions
+  - `Random`
-- ForwardDiff
+  - `Statistics`

-The required packages are installed automatically when running the scripts.
+The required packages are installed automatically when running the corresponding `main.jl` scripts.

 The second example uses Mosek through `MosekTools.jl`.
-Therefore, a working Mosek installation and license are be required.
+Therefore, a working Mosek installation and license are required.

-## Installation
-Schritte zum Aktivieren des Environments und Installieren der Pakete.

 ## How to run